ACE Scholars Services

 Hover Boards or other similar devices ARE NOT PERMITTED on campus.

+Operation of personal mobility devices must be in accordance with the California Vehicle Codes “Rules of the Road” and other municipal codes and policies.
 Personal mobility device operators shall exercise due care and reasonable caution to prevent collisions, injury to self, others or to property.
-It is the operator’s responsibility to know where on campus personal mobility devices are prohibited.
-Some of these areas include the University Access Service road, campus core, parking structure (PS1) or any university building.
+It is the operator’s responsibility to know where on campus personal mobility devices are prohibited and where the dismount zones are located.
+Some of these areas include the University Access Service road, campus core, parking structures (PS1 and PS2) or any university building.

 Weapons on Campus